Asymptotics of the maximum likelihood estimator of the location parameter of Pearson Type VII distribution: Introduction

 In the proofs of these results, we can assume that $\theta = 0$ without loss of generality.
 The parameter $m$ remains fixed throughout.
 Many constants will appear.
-When a constant depends {\it only} on $m$, we indicate this by attaching $m$ to its index; otherwise we omit it even if it depends on $m$.
+When a constant depends {\it only} on $m$, we indicate this by including $m$ as a subscript; otherwise we omit it even if it depends on $m$.

-\section{Proof of Theorem \ref{thm:strong-consistency}}
+\section{Proof of Theorem \ref{thm:SLLN}}